 For manufacturers with concessions - that is, new manufacturers and manufacturers which have not scored a podium in 2017 - they will retain the right to unlimited testing.

 The GPC also reduced the number of wildcards.
 From 2018, factories will be limited to a maximum of three wildcards each season.
 Factories with concessions will be restricted to a maximum of six wildcards.
 What this means in practice is that Michele Pirro will only be able to race for Ducati at three events in 2018, while Mika Kallio will be able to participate in six races next year.
 Only three engines will be available to wildcard entries for the entire season.

 The GPC finalized a few other details.
 The use of air bags is to be made compulsory from 2018 for all riders, as had previously been agreed.
 And Moto2 chassis manufacturers were granted 10 days of testing with the new Triumph Moto2 engine to be used in the class from 2019.

 The FIM press release containing the decisions of the Grand Prix Commission appears below:

 FIM Grand Prix World Championship

 The Grand Prix Commission, composed of Messrs.
-Carmelo Ezpeleta (Dorna, Chairman), Ignacio Verneda (FIM CEO), Herve Poncharal (IRTA) and Takanao Tsubouchi (MSMA) in the presence of Vito Ipollito (President FIM), Javier Alonso (Dorna) and Mike Trimby (IRTA, Secretary of the meeting), in a meeting held on February 4 in Geneva, made the following decisions:
+Carmelo Ezpeleta (Dorna, Chairman), Paul Duparc (FIM), Herve Poncharal (IRTA) and Takanao Tsubouchi (MSMA), in the presence of Carlos Ezpeleta (Dorna), Mike Trimby (IRTA, Secretary of the meeting) and Corrado Cecchinelli (Director of Technology), in a meeting held in Motegi on 14 October 2017, made the following decisions: